William Matthew Scott: The Great Expedition (1962)

 The author intended this to be the thirteenth in The Cherrys series, but the agent discouraged the idea of a thirteenth novel for children, and the new publisher declined to produce a matching cover for the previous series.
+(Note: Scott ordered a copy of The Great Expedition himself from his publishers, and the delivery note 009884, dated 18 April 1963, shows that he was charged the full six-shilling price of the book.)
 The British Library holds a reference copy.
 The book contains 13 coloured and black and white illustrations in the text, one frontispiece and a cover illustration, all by C. Clixby Watson, plus 4 coloured and black and white maps by Henry West and others.
 The dust-jacket summary says: "A wise old night-watchman convinced Dick, Mick and Henry that any unvisited place is uncharted territory – and that there was no need to climb Everest or track through dark jungles to enjoy the thrill of discovery.
-In fact, they found the tracing of an unnamed river to its source a most exciting adventure."
+In fact, they found the tracing of an unnamed river to its source a most exciting adventure".
 The story is set near Newbury, Berkshire.
 Chapters: 1.
 Somewhere – But Where?
 2. The End of Somewhere; 3.
 The Beginning of Nowhere; 4.
 Several Questions; 5.
 The Second Camp; 6.
 The Relief Expedition; 7.
 The Rising at Million Bridges; 8.
 The Expedition Moves On; 9.
 The Last Camp; 10.
 Green Hat's Game; 11.
 No Time to Lose; 12.
 The Last Lap; 13.
 The Top of All; 14.
 Back to Somewhere.